 If an update is available for your smartphone, then there may be some incompatibility issues.
 Ensuring that the app and your phone are updated is extremely important.

 Another one of the easiest ways to get everything working again is to “reboot” your Fitbit.

-Restarting your Versa does not delete any of your data!
+Restarting your Fitbit does not delete any of your data!

 It’s a quick and easy way that will not impact, delete, or change your data in any way.

-Here are the steps to properly restart your Versa:
+Here are the steps to properly restart your Fitbit:

-Press and hold the button or hold the back (left) and bottom buttons for 10 seconds until you see the Fitbit logo on the screen.
+Press and hold the button or hold the side button or the back (left) and bottom buttons for 10 seconds until you see the Fitbit logo on the screen.
 This should normally take no more than 10 seconds.
-Do not release these buttons until the logo appears–even if it takes more than 1o seconds.
+Do not release these buttons until the logo appears–even if it takes more than 10 seconds.

 - Let go of the buttons.

-From there, your Versa or other model restarts and goes through the process of rebooting itself.
+From there, your Fitbit restarts and goes through the process of rebooting itself.
 If you still have issues with your device, turn it off and turn it back on.